tstromberg/sigstore-the-local-way/README.md

 ## Dex

 Dex is a federated OpenID Connect Provider, which connects OpenID identities together from multiple providers to drive authentication for other apps.
+It will be your OIDC issuer:

 ```shell
 cd $HOME/sigstore-local/src